JUNO-collaboration/offline-example-pyalg/README.md

 $ mkdir pyinstalled

 # Method 1: install the fixed version using the requirements.txt, which is generated from 'pip freeze'
-$ pip install -t pyinstalled -r requirements.txt
+$ pip install -t pyinstalled -r requirements.txt --no-deps

 # Method 2: install the latest version
 $ pip install -t pyinstalled tensorflow torch # In this example, will tensorflow 2.6 (protobuf 3.9.2)